iotaledger/integration-services/api/USAGE.md

 };
 ```

-To authenticate at the api, first of all a challenge must be created that's when the challenge endpoint must be called with the userId that wants to authenticate like:
+To verify an identity ownership and to authenticate the user against a corresponding endpoint, first of all a challenge must be created by the selected endpoint.
+This is triggered by calling the selected endpoint with the userId that requires authentication.
+An example is:

 https://ensuresec.solutions.iota.org/api/v0.1/authentication/challenge/did:iota:7Vk97eWqUfyhq92Cp3VsUPe42efdueNyPZMTXKUnsAJL

-It returns a json object with the challenge:
+It returns a json object with the challenge (encrypted with the public key of the corresponding user):

 ```
 {